Makedonski Brod: Monuments of culture

 Also to be seen is the Devina Tower, built in the vicinity of the cave Pešna, here also may be found remnants of the town's walls which were, according to legend, built by the young girl Pešna, sister of the hero Krale (King) Marko.

 In the town and its vicinity a large number of churches were built, among which are the town's church St. Mary, St. Dimitrius in the village of Trebino, St. Nicholas in the village of Plasnica, etc.

 Sports

-Local football club FK Proleter have played in the Macedonian Third League.
+Local football club FK Proleter have played in the Macedonian Second League.